orian34/travelogues/posts/rad/index.md

 It seems like it would be fun for a server where people hang out, but for a quester it's not as interesting.
 Once my gear reaches the tier of immortal, it's a plateau.

-Clearly I wasn't what I expected, I learned a good lesson to be more attentive to what the pack is about before starting, so it was still an important experience to be had!
+Clearly it wasn't what I expected, I learned a good lesson to be more attentive to what the pack is about before starting, so it was still an important experience to be had!

 ![Another chapter ends in this grand adventure!](win)